 Thanks for checking out FitMamaEats!
 I aim to make my faith and my family a priority.
 But work comes in a close second.
-I’m passionate about wellness and healing and really blessed to get paid to be around the bravest and most inspiring people every day.
-I work as a nutritionist for Dana-Farber Cancer Institute and Brigham and Women's Faulkner Hospital in their outpatient clinics, and as an AFAA-certified group exercise instructor at Healthworks Fitness Centers, where I was an enthusiastic member for 10 years before teaching my own classes.
+I’m passionate about wellness and healing and really blessed to get paid to be around the most inspiring people every day.
+As a nutritionist I show people how to eat well at Brigham and Women's Faulkner Hospital's Nutrition Clinic.
+As an AFAA-certified group exercise instructor, barre and Zumba instructor I show people how to move at Beth Israel Deaconess Medical Center's Tanger Be Well Center and at Healthworks Fitness Centers, where I was an enthusiastic member for 10 years before teaching my own classes.

 I don't live to eat but I cook and eat to live vibrantly.
 FitMamaEats offers my two cents on Boston-area restaurants, new food products, easy healthful recipes, and general health trends.
 You may also see product and book reviews related to food and fitness or a write-up about a health-related business that I strongly believe in.
 Although I am provided with free products to sample, my reviews are honest.
 If I love it I'll rave about it; if I don't, you'll hear why.
 I can't respond personally to every product review request but if you are a company with a product that I feel is a good fit for my blog, I will contact you within one week of your request.
-Please note that I do not review supplements and herbals even though it's a subject I've researched extensively.
-I often educate patients on supplements with use of the Natural Standard database, but this blog is focused on whole foods and fitness.
+Below are some companies I've worked with:

 Christina is a recipe contributor to FitMamaEats and is loving her second career as a registered dietitian.
 She has a BFA in photography from the Rhode Island School of Design and is a foodie to the core.
 Previously she worked as a co-owner of a high-end catering business and neighborhood café that specialized in slow food cuisine, a producer for a prolific advertising and editorial photography company, and a web designer.
 Christina hopes that her understanding of food and cooking combined with the scientific aspects of nutrition will be able to help people eat better and enjoy the fantastic flavors of healthful food.